 Adam B. Cordover, J.D., M.A.

 Adam B. Cordover, J.D., M.A., is a collaborative attorney, trainer, and Florida Supreme Court Certified Family Law Mediator who practices exclusively in private dispute resolution in Tampa, Florida.
-Adam is a Past President of Next Generation Divorce, growing it to become one of the largest collaborative practice groups in the U.S., and a graduate of the Leadership Academy of the International Academy of Collaborative Professionals.
+Adam is Co-Chair of the Research Committee of the International Academy of Collaborative Professionals (“IACP”), a Past President of Next Generation Divorce, growing it to become one of the largest collaborative practice groups in the U.S., and a graduate of the IACP Leadership Academy.
 Adam is co-author with Forrest (Woody) Mosten of an upcoming American Bar Association Book on “Building A Successful Collaborative Law Practice.”

 Kristin E. DiMeo, CPA, ABV